-Jewish Family Services of Ottawa’s Mark Zarecki and Rebecca Fromowitz were among the 48 Family Service Ontario member agencies at Queen’s Park on March 7, 2018 for the 10th Annual Family Service Day.
+Jewish Family Services of Ottawa’s Rebecca Fromowitz was among the 48 Family Service Ontario member agencies at Queen’s Park on March 7, 2018 for the 10th Annual Family Service Day.

 JFS has been a member of Family Service Ontario for over 20 years – the organization represents 48 not-for-profit member agencies across the province who serve more than 250,000 individuals, couples and families in communities and workplaces every year through delivery of a wide range of mental health, trauma and wellness services.